Werkov/Werkov.github.io/_posts/2025-10-28-barcelona.md

   * Garmin showed non-sensical HR (bad contact), increased average BPM
   * It may be good to remember to take also an _un_-packing photo to have a validated list.
+  * Saddle caused some irritation but it was not prohibitive.

 {:.thumbnail .photo}
 [![](/resources/2025-barcelona/20251016_160935(1).jpg){:loading=lazy}](/resources/2025-barcelona/20251016_160935(1).jpg)